 Write posts and develop your own style

-One of my favorite blogs is Neverending Footsteps, Lauren writes very personal posts that are really inspiring to read (and/or really funny).
-I would love to be able to write like that, but I know it’s not my strength.
+I would love to be able to write very funny posts, but I know it’s not my strength.
 What I am good at is being organized (okay, maybe slightly over organized;-), this helps me to write very thorough itinerary posts and create budget breakdown infographics which I know are really helpful to fellow travelers.
 I also created a travel planning library where readers can download all my planning resources.

 What I’m trying to say: find your strength and develop your own unique style!

 Once you have written your post, you have to promote it.
 Particularly when you have a new blog, nobody will know about the awesome content you have written unless you tell them about it?.
 After I’ve published a post, I promote this on Facebook, Twitter, Google+ and most importantly: Pinterest.
 You can learn much more about marketing your post at Digital Nomad Wannabe, a great blog by Sharon, she really knows her stuff!